AzonInc/Doorman/README.md

 ## 🖨️ Enclosure

-Depending on your needs you can print your own Doorman Enclosure.\
+In case you want an enclosure you can print your own one.\
-Just use the STL files provided [here](https://github.com/AzonInc/Doorman/tree/master/enclosure).\
+Just use the STL files provided [here](https://github.com/AzonInc/Doorman/tree/master/enclosure) and you'll be good to go.\
 <img src=".github/images/enclosure.png" alt="Doorman S3" height="275">

 ## ⚠️ Disclaimer

 Please DO NOT use the +24V P-Line if the Power Supply is not powerful enough.\
-Check your Power Supply first as there are some Power Supply Models which supply less than 60mA on 24V and that won't be enough to power the ESP32.
+It is possible that the intercoms power supply can not provide enough power because other devices are taking too much current.\
+In that case you need to use an external power supply via USB-C or Screw Terminals (P and one of TCS:BUS).

 ## 🙌 Contributing
 If you would like to contribute, please feel free to open a Pull Request.